eCommerce 101: 5 Trends to Boost Your Amazon Business in 2021

 Refining social media marketing

-As of 2021, over 3.96 billion people worldwide use social media making it one of the best places to market your Amazon products.
+According to Manaferra, as of 2021, over 3.96 billion people worldwide use social media making it one of the best places to market your Amazon products.
+About 87% of shoppers research online, while 74% of all consumers get informed on social media about the best purchasing options.
 But just making posts and stories is not enough.
+Posts with images produce 650% higher engagement than text-only posts.
+Visual content is 40 times more likely to get shared on social media than other types of content.
 Here are some ideas we thought of:

 - Sponsored video ads for better reach and engagement

-- Meme marketing to stay relevant with younger audience
+- Meme marketing to stay relevant with a younger audience

 - Influencer marketing for greater trust and credibility